blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb P = \{ p(x) \}
 $$

 The set of all continuous functions is equivalent in size to the set of all real numbers $\Bbb R$.
-Equivalence can be expressed as $\sim$ and signifies that the sets are of equal size.
+Equivalence can be expressed as $\sim$ and signifies that the sets are of equal size if they are finite, or that a one-to-one and onto function can be established between the sets if they are not finite.
 As functions may be periodic or aperiodic,

 $$
-\Bbb A + \Bbb P \sim \Bbb R
+card (\Bbb A + \Bbb P) \sim card(\Bbb R)
 $$

 We can define a periodic differential function based on its periodicity: in this case, all periodic functions with period 1 are defined as being the same function.
-Using this definition, there exists a one-to-one and onto (bijective) correspondance between periodic functions and the set of natural numbers $\Bbb N$ because periodic functions may have any finite period but only one period.
+Using this definition, there exists a one-to-one and onto (bijective) correspondance between the set of periodic functions and the set of natural numbers $\Bbb N$ because periodic functions may have any finite period.

 $$
 \Bbb P = \{ \mathbf {period} \; 1, \mathbf {period} \; 2, \mathbf {period} \; 3... \} \\